How is GPS Technology Used for GIS?

 Third, GPS has become an affordable tool for modernising computer-aided design (CAD) or geographic information systems (GIS).
 Gathering data via GPS is comparable to digitising a map by dragging a mouse or digitising puck over it.
 When people use GPS technology, they move around the surface of the Earth, and the location of their movements is calculated and saved as a continuous sequence of coordinates.

-Benefits of GPS in GIS
+Benefits of GIS

 GPS locates you precisely.
 This can assist you in avoiding possible risks and maintaining your safety in strange places.
 GPS monitoring gadgets can also be used to monitor the whereabouts of expensive items.